scollier/SATraining/configKubernetes.md

 kubectl get pods --output=json apache
 ```

-* Finally, on the minion (minion), check that the pod is available and running.
+* Finally, on the node, check that the pod is available and running.

 ```
 docker images